Aspie96/blog/content/posts/free_software.md

 ## Remixing software

 There are several ways in which software can be "remixed".
-These include, among others, *forks*, *libraries* and *patches*.
+These include, amongst others, *forks*, *libraries* and *patches*.

 It's always possible to independently modify and then distribute a free program under the same license.
 When doing so, one is creating a *fork*.